 Perel, looking at criticism through a therapist’s lens, believes that criticism is an oblique way to avoid rejection:

 If I say “I wish,” I have to put myself out there.
 It means I want something and I can be refused.
 I can be rejected.
 I can be not heard.
 And in a relationship that is not secure, I will defend against that.
 I don’t want to show you that side of me.
 So instead of saying what I want, I’ll say what you didn’t do.
 That’s the criticism.
 What you didn’t do and what’s wrong with you is safer, in some bizarre way, than to tell you what is special about me and what I would’ve wanted.Esther perel

-Whether or not you agree with Perel that criticism springs from fear of rejection or is a mechanism for self-protection, I hope you’ll consider the very powerful idea that expressing a wish is more effective than expressing a criticism when we want something to change.
+Whether or not you agree with Perel that criticism springs from fear of rejection or is a mechanism for self-protection, I hope you’ll consider the very powerful idea that expressing a wish is more effective than expressing a criticism when we want someone to change.

 Replace your criticism with your wish